SumoLogic/sumologic-collector-puppet-module/README.md

 ## Setup

+To begin using this module, use the Puppet Module Tool (PMT) from the command line to install this module:

+puppet module install sumologic-sumo

-To install Sumo Puppet Module follow below steps:
+To install Sumo Puppet Module form GitHub, follow below steps:
 * Navigate to Puppet global modules directory or specific environment modules directory.
 * Clone the Sumo Puppet module.
 * Rename the module as sumo.

 ## Usage